trejimmy5562/webmap_project/README.md

         * Adding bathrooms and roads would be useful

 ### ROUTE TRACKER
     Plan to add a responsive route function that calculates a route to go to as many bars as possible in as short of a time as possible, or with variable input parameters.
         * Route for 18-20 year olds
         * Route for 21 year olds
     Similar to google maps routing but fixed(?) route for best NG bar hopping route.

-What is your minimum viable product?
-  2D map with routes and interactive elements for each bar.
-No user issues and working elements.

-What other web maps and/or apps do the same thing as yours?
-  Google maps: has many of the same features: a 2D basemap, walking routes, and interactive elements for buildings

-  Aggiemap: very close to our proposed final product.
-2D basemap with building information, routes, bathroom locations, popups.

-How is yours different or better?
-  Ours will be better because I propose we have less features/interactive elements.
-In my opinion these occasionally overload the user, so perhaps separating the user elements into easy-to-identify folders and adding less interactive elements so that routes/bathrooms/bars are easily found and distinguished, as opposed to aggiemap which has extensive layers and options which can be overwhelming and not user-friendly.

  Design: Will be similar to aggiemap
       2D buildings instead of shadowed/simulated 3D
       Routes highlighted
       Hamburger menu:
 1. toggle routes
 2. switch between age groups
 3. locate bathrooms
       Interactive bar popups when clicked

   Software Engineering: